 For a while now, I have developed a passion for yoga.
 The term “Yoga” comes from the Indian language and means “unity”.
 Yoga is one of my favorite mindfulness practices.
 In my opinion there are 7 levels of mindfulness (see more in the book “Mindfulness in digital times”, preorder here).
-Yoga falls under the “movement level of mindfulness”.
+Yoga falls under the “movement level of mindfulness” why not try these out.

 I think Yoga is not a performance sport.
 We can learn a lot through Yoga.